 In the Chicago area the program covers the popular CTA, Metra, and Pace transit systems as well as the Northwestern Shuttle.
-Also, employees who use the South Shore, the Chicago Water Taxi and other local transit systems will be able to take advantage of post-tax deductions.
+Also, employees who use the South Shore, the Chicago Water Taxi and other local transit systems will be able to take advantage of pre-tax deductions.

 What is the pre-tax limit for commuter benefits?